danbenefiel/hello-world/README.md

 # hello-world
 hello world for github

-Have a nice day, folks.
+Have a nice day, folks!